Manage Your Headaches With Quality Chiropractic Care

 Depending on the type of headache you’re experiencing, you might feel different forms of pain and discomfort.
 Fortunately, Scott Family Health offers a myriad of treatment modalities to help you address your headaches and pains.
-With options like massage and physical therapy, acupuncture, and chiropractic work, we can help you manage your headaches.
+Chiropractic for headaches includes a number of options like massage and physical therapy, acupuncture, and chiropractic work that can help you manage your headaches.

 - Mild to intense pain that affects the whole head, or shifts from one side of the head to the other.

 - Increased sensitivity to light, noises, and smells.

 - Vision impairments or distortions like flashing lights or wavy and jagged lines.

 - Feeling dizzy, nauseous, or like you have an upset stomach

 Recurring Headaches and Pain

 Almost everyone has had a headache.
 Headaches are defined as any pain in the head, neck or face, however chronic headache sufferers will tell you, they just aren’t that simple.
 Headaches can vary from annoying to debilitating depending on the type of headache, and the causes.
 Diagnosis can be frustrating, as there are so many causes for headaches, and occasionally no clear cut cause is ever found.

 Many people have headaches following trauma, and others have headaches that seem to occur for no reason.
 Due to the complex nature of headaches, it is important to determine where the headaches are coming from.
 Occasionally the headaches occur from tight muscles in the surrounding area like the neck and jaw, and sometimes there is a neurological reason.